All-Hands-AI/OpenHands/evaluation/benchmarks/aime/README.md

 ## Output

-The evaluation script generates an output file (`output.jsonl`) containing detailed results for each problem, including:
+The evaluation script generates the following outputs:

+1. An output file (`output.jsonl`) containing detailed results for each problem, including:
    - The problem statement
    - The agent's solution process
    - The final answer provided by the agent
    - Whether the answer was correct

+2. An accuracy file (`accuracy.txt`) containing the overall accuracy of the evaluation.

 ## Metrics

 The main metric for this benchmark is the accuracy of the agent's answers.
 An answer is considered correct if it exactly matches the integer answer provided in the dataset.
+The script calculates and reports:

+1. Individual problem results: For each problem, the script determines whether the agent's answer is correct.
+2. Overall accuracy: The percentage of correctly answered problems across the entire evaluation set.

+The overall accuracy is both logged to the console and saved in the `accuracy.txt` file in the evaluation output directory.

 ## Importance